-1 Unsatisfactory 2 Satisfactory 3 Exceeds Standards 4 Outstanding 0 0 0 0 13 or more absences 9-12 absences 5-8 absences 0-4 absences
+1 2 3 4 Unsatisfactory Satisfactory Exceeds Standards Outstanding 0 0 0 0 13 or more absences 9-12 absences 5-8 absences 0-4 absences

+For the 2015-16 school year, the Vanderbilt Assessment of Leadership in Education (VAL-ED) survey is being used as formative information only and is not used in the final evaluation calculation.
 VAL-ED is an online survey of teachers, instructional staff, supervisors and principals that is administered by the VIDE Division of Human Resources twice per year (in most cases, November and April).
-The first administration is intended for feedback only and is not factored into a principal's summative score.
-Evidence from the second administration each year is factored into the principal's summative score.
-For the summative score, VAL-ED teacher and superintendent scores are averaged and included in the principal evaluation score calculation.
-A principal's self-assessment is not included in the summative score.
 Table 5 below shows the alignment of VAL-ED with the Five Essentials of School Leadership.

-Table 5.
-VAL-ED Alignment with the Five Essential Practices of School Leadership
+Table 5.VAL-ED Alignment with the Five Essential Practices of School Leadership

-VAL-F CD Components
+VAL-ED Components

 5 Essential Practices CC1: High standards for student learning CC2: Rigorous Curriculum CC3: Quality Instruction CC4: Culture of Learning & Professional Behavior CC5: Connections to external communities CC6: Performance Accountability

-Practice 1: Build S hared Purpos e
+Practice 1: Build S hared Purpos e 1 1

+1.1: Implement a

+Vision, Mission,

-1.1: Implement a Vision, Mission, and Goals Aligned to School Improvement Plans
+and Goals Aligned

+to School

+Improvement

+Plans

-Practice 2: Focus of on Learning
+Practice 2: Focus o on Learning Γ

+2.1: Improve the

+Instructional

+Program

+2.2: Support

+Teachers'

-2.1: Improve the Instructional Program 2.2: Support Teachers' Development of a Positive Classroom Climate
+Development of a

+Positive

+Classroom

+Climate

-Practice 3: Manag e Organization nal Systems
+Practice 3: Manage e Organization hal Systems r - s

+3.1: Manage the

+Organizational

+Structure

+201 1 1

-3.1: Manage the Organizational Structure 3.2: Lead and Develop Personnel 3.3: Manage
+3.2: Lead and

+Develop

+Personnel

-Resources
+3.3: Manage Resources

 Collaborate with C Community

+4.1: Collaborate

-4.1: Collaborate With Families and Stakeholders, and Respond to Diverse Community Needs
+With Families and

+Stakeholders, and

+Respond to

+Diverse

+Community

+Needs

-Lead with Integrit y
+Lead with Integrity

+5.1: Demonstrate

-5.1: Demonstrate Personal and Professional Responsibility
+Personal and

+Professional

+Responsibility